Behind every corporate success story is a series of carefully planned, well-executed projects.

-“The whole concept of managing the activity and making sure it happened and getting all the facts identified, I found that I just had a knack for it,” said Baker, now based outside Charlotte, North Carolina as a program manager for United Rentals.
+“The whole concept of managing the activity and making sure it happened and getting all the facts identified, I found that I just had a knack for it,” said Baker, now based outside Charlotte, North Carolina.
 “I managed my first project while I was in college.
 We created a leadership conference and I liked doing it, but never really got it in my head that this could be a career for me.”

 At the time, Baker was one of the few women in what was then a very male-dominated field.

 “In my first job as a project manager I was the only woman in a 30-person department,” she said.
 “At one point I was told I would never get promoted because I’m a girl.”

 Baker didn’t let that comment deter her.
 She went on to graduate from the Project Management Institute’s Leadership Institute Master Class and graduated from an MS in Project Management program.
 She’s also served as the president of PMI’s Metrolina Chapter and currently serves as the region mentor for Region 5, the mid-Atlantic states.
 As a reflection of Baker’s success in the project management field, she was recently featured in the new book, The Perspective of Women Project Management Professionals.
 The book is a collection of interviews with 29 distinguished women project management professionals from 17 countries.